nsmryan/nsmryan.github.io/posts/2019-06-16-Rustic-Flight-Software-Concept.markdown

 all components provided, even though I know many systems which do not use them all.

+The other advantage I could see is potentially huge- composability of modules.
+This would either take the form of interfaces implemented in terms of other interfaces, or interfaces composed together to provide the final implmementation.
+One place where this could be helpful is to create an implementation that logged function calls in some way before passing the data around- none of the flight software would have to change, but you could get instrumentation that visualized or at least recorded interactions between components with very little effort.
+An example of composing interfaces might just be that a configuration manager interface might be implemented in terms of a file system interface, or an interface that both forwards data to the intended target and records it to a log file for later downlink.

+### Loose Coupling and Types
 Interestingly, it seems that this kind of design involve systems that talk, but are developed without knowledge of each other types.
 Configuration management won't know about the configuration structures it provides, a software bus would not nescessarily know about the message types it routes, etc. Currently this is often done in C through pointer